iluvjava/Maths/Notebook 2.0 obsidian/AMATH 584 Numerical Linear Algebra/Least Squared Fitting and Conditioning.md

 The Linear Least Square problem:

-The setup of our problem is perfect for the LS fitting problem, and it can be directly computed by using the Moore Penrose Inverse (Discussed here: [[Projector.md]]):
+The setup of our problem is perfect for the LS fitting problem, and it can be directly computed by using the Moore Penrose Inverse (Discussed here: [[Projector]]):

 $$x = A^\dagger y = (A^HA)^{-1}A^Hb$$